Mt. Williamson Rock Climbing

 This massive peak to the north of Whitney and Russell, towers above Manzanar.
 It is the second highest peak in California.

 There are no longer access restrictions related to bighorn sheep.
 These were lifted by 2011 at the recommendation of the scientists that had been studying them until then.

 Take Market Street, west from Independence.
 After 4.4 miles turn left on Foothill Rd.
 Follow a right fork.
 Follow signs to "Shepherd Pass Trailhead".

 Hike to Shepherd Pass.
 Further reading: Shepherd Pass Trail page

 Weather station 11.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Williamson:

 Featured Route For Mt.
 Williamson